HONORS PROGRAM AND HONORS COURSES

 The Honors Transfer Program at Santa Ana College welcomes students who want to challenge themselves and offers honors sections of transferable general education courses, combined “stacked” classes, and contracts.
 The honors experience is characterized by close interaction with Honors Transfer Program faculty, small class size, and special projects and activities.
 The major benefits for members of the program include:

 Honors transfer agreements with several four-year institutions that offer minimally “priority consideration for admission,” and in some instances guaranteed admission with additional GPA requirements.
-These Honors Transfer Program institutions include, among others: California State University Fullerton, Chapman University, Gonzaga University, La Sierra University, Mills College, Pitzer College, Pomona College, Occidental College, Tufts University, UCI, UCLA, and Whitman College in Washington.
+These Honors Transfer Program institutions include, among others: California State University Fullerton, Chapman University, Concordia University, Gonzaga University, La Sierra University, Mills College, Pitzer College, Pomona College, Occidental College, Tufts University, UCI, UCLA, and Whittier College.
 Changes are noted on the honorstransfercouncil.org website.

 Recognition of program completion on the Santa Ana College or the Santiago Canyon College transcript and diploma.